KittyGiraudel/site/_posts/2013-07-22-chromebook-review.md

 On a side note, Chrome OS comes with a built-in yet very simplistic image editor.
 This may sounds irrelevant but when you have images you want to crop / rotate for articles, this is really rad.

 ## Working offline

-> The Chromebook is a web-based laptop, running on a web-based OS to use web-based applications.

 Thankfully, Google thought about offline usage and made Gmail and Google Drive fully usable when not connected to internet.
 You can classify and even write mails on Gmail and write whole documents on Google Drive: everything will be synchronized / sent when WiFi is up again.